CommandMC/HeroicWiki/Environment-Variables.md

 Using the second example in the image above, `WINEDLLOVERRIDES="winhttp=n,b" %command%`, Heroic does not need a `=` or `%command`.
 It also does not need quotes surrounding `winhttp=n,b`.
 In the Heroic Games Launcher, you will need to set `WINEDLLOVERRIDES` as the `NAME` field and `winhttp=n,b` **without quotes** as the `Value` field.
 For a step by step guide, see below.

+Though Heroic Games Launcher does not require an `=`, these will often be included when sharing environment variables to clearly convey that the left side of the `=` is the `NAME` field and the right side is the `Value` field.

 1. Open the Heroic Games Launcher.
 2. Select a game and open the game's page.
 3. In the top right, click the `Settings` button.